defenseunicorns/uds-package-postgres-operator/README.md

 | ------ | ----------- | ---------------- |
 | upstream | Uses upstream images within the package. | `uds zarf package create . -f upstream` |
 | registry1 | Uses images from registry1.dso.mil within the package. | `uds zarf package create . -f registry1` |

+Note: the registry1 flavor uses `ghcr.io/zalando/spilo-15:3.0-p1` published from GHCR as there is not a spilo image in Iron Bank

 ## Releases